Psych Adult and Senior (Full-time, Day shift) -

-The Clinical Nurse B performs nursing process with minimal supervision and seeks assistance as necessary.
+The Clinical Nurse B performs nursing process with minimal supervision; seeks assistance as necessary.
 Utilizes discretion and independent judgment in applying the nursing process to the provision of age-specific and developmentally appropriate quality patient care.
 Functions in a skills mix environment and directly supervises and delegates tasks to licensed and unlicensed staff.
-Meets qualifications, licensure, certifications, and competencies as defined in the unit or department-specific Plan for Providing Care.
+Meets qualifications, licensure, certifications, and competencies.
 Applies theoretical concepts to clinical practice and continually expands knowledge base and clinical skills with a focus in area of specialty.
 Utilizes interpersonal skills to maximize excellence in customer service, safe patient care, and professionalism.
 Contributes to a work environment of caring and cooperation among a culturally diverse workforce and patient population.
 Performs other duties as needed.

+Knowledge of psychotropic medications.
+Knowledge of appropriate age group.
 Able to read; write legibly; speak in English with professional quality; use computer, printer, and software programs necessary to the position; troubleshoot and calibrate patient care equipment; perform technical patient care activities.
+Ability to speak clearly in person and over the phone; ability to write clearly and concisely; ability to listen well and interact appropriately with other employees and outside agencies; ability to input data into computer; good eye-hand coordination.
 Able to relate and communicate positively, effectively, and professionally with others; be assertive and consistent in following and/or enforcing policies; work calmly and respond courteously when under pressure; lead, supervise, teach, and collaborate; accept direction.
-Able to: communicate effectively in English in person, in writing, and on the telephone; think critically; perform basic math functions; manage multiple assignments effectively; organize and prioritize workload; work well under pressure; problem solve; recall information with accuracy; pay close attention to detail; work independently with minimal supervision.
+Ability to develop positive therapeutic interactions with patient, patient families, co-workers, supervisors, medical staff and outside agencies; maintains calm demeanor in crisis situations.
+Able to communicate effectively in English in person, in writing, and on the telephone; think critically; perform basic math functions; work well under pressure; problem solve; recall information with accuracy; pay close attention to detail; work independently with minimal supervision.
+Delegates effectively.
+Ability to maintain confidentiality.
+Ability to assess patients conditions, interpret care plan, comprehend appropriate interventions, evaluate patient response to care, teach patients and families; requires higher level mental faculties accompanied by short and long-term memory; ability to concentrate on several assignments simultaneously; ability to edit, organize and prioritize workload; ability to work with limited supervision; ability to execute duties in an efficient manner with attention to detail; ability to receive and accurately carry out instructions.
 Able to distinguish colors and smells as necessary for patient care; hear sufficiently for general conversation in person and on the telephone; identify and distinguish various sounds associated with the work place/patient care; see adequately to read computer screens, medical records, and written documents necessary to position; discern temperature variances through touch.